Ezus-Software/ezusAPIDocumentation/source/index.html.md

 If you need an overview of some common use cases that you can setup with our API you can look at our help center section <a href='https://help.ezus.io/en/collections/3016686-integrations' target="_blank">Integrations</a>

-If you wantt to dive into the list of available methods, you've come to the right place.
+If you want to dive into the list of available methods, you've come to the right place.
 This documentation provides a technical description (reference) for each method in the left-hand section, as well as code examples in the right-hand section.

 Each method has its own specification, but as a general rule: